ramrom/rams_dot_files/cheatsheets/tech_standards_info.md

     - a receive/read on a udp socket will yield the whole datagram
 ### SCTP
 - stream control transmission protocol - datagrams like UDP but in-order, has congestion control, and reliable
+- new protocol, that is sorta the best of UDP and TCP, but no OSes or network equipment really implement it
 ### STREAMING PROTOCOLS
 - HLS - HTTP live streaming - see [HTTP](http_web_tls_cheatsheet.md)
 - RTMP - real-time messaging protocol - see https://en.wikipedia.org/wiki/Real-Time_Messaging_Protocol